 The school offers the opportunity for children to hear outside visiting speakers e.g. fire prevention officers and Police officers, whom we invite into school to talk about their role in creating a positive and supportive local community.
-As they move through school we encourage children to take part in a range of practical activities that promote active citizenship.
-For example: charity fundraising and class assemblies.
+As they move through school we encourage children to take part in a range of practical activities that promote active citizenship, for example, charity fundraising.
 In addition, we ensure that they experience the process of democracy in school through the school council.